Skip to content

 But we both ended up with excess stuff because we skipped an important step.

 Making a choice means making a commitment, and most of us are too busy for that!
-So we don’t choose because it’s easier.
+We don’t choose because it’s easier.

-But if you’re not selective with what you bring into your life, you end up with clutter.
-This dilutes both your personal style, and who you are as a person.
+But if you’re not selective about what you bring into your life, clutter builds up, diluting both your personal style and your overall sense of self.

-Examples are keeping company with people who don’t bring out your best, saying yes to projects that don’t show your true potential, or wearing things that don’t reflect who you are.
-They all hold you back from your full expression.
+This can look like keeping company with people who don’t bring out your best, saying yes to projects that don’t reflect your true potential, or wearing things that don’t align with who you are.
+Each of these holds you back from fully expressing yourself.

 Why Practice Discernment